 “We continue and extend our collaboration with a high standing client such as EFSA, confirming ourselves as a reference player to also support other European agencies in the application of AI technologies for processing scientific data”.

-These are the words of Maurizio Pontremoli, CEO of MAPS.
+These are the words of Maurizio Pontremoli, CEO of Maps Group:

 “Through this new four-year project, we will provide a significant contribution in order to generate benefits in terms of reducing the times and costs associated with the activity carried out by the Agency”.